 Funding for placemaking projects that are planned, completed or underway in 2022, with reimbursements offered for work completed between January 1, 2022 and December 31, 2022.

-You’re eligible for a Placemaking Grant if:
+You’re eligible for placemaking funding if:

 - Your project will take place in southern Ontario, excluding Toronto (find out more about Toronto’s main street recovery programs)

 - Your project is focused on placemaking in a defined geographic area, not a whole municipality.